chsasank/chsasank.github.io/_posts/2017-05-16-deep-learning-crash-course-1.md

 1. Activations are positive: $a_j \geq 0$
 2. Activations sum to 1: $\sum_j a_j = 1$
 3. If you increase $z_m$ keeping others constant, $a_m$ increases.
-Other activations decrease to ensure sum remains 1.
+Other activations decrease to ensure that the sum remains 1.
 4. If $z_m$ is much larger than the others, $a_m \approx 1$ and $a_k \approx 0$ for $k \neq m$.

 Therefore softmax is a probability distribution which behaves like smooth version of `argmax`.